Linaro/lava/doc/v2/glossary.rst

     .. seealso:: http://jinja.pocoo.org/docs/dev/

+  job context
+    Test job definitions can include the ``context:`` dictionary at the top level.
+This is used to set values for selected variables in the device configuration, subject to the administrator settings for the device templates and device dictionary.
+A common :ref:`example
+    <explain_first_job>` is to instruct the template to use the
+    ``qemu-system-x86_64`` executable when starting a QEMU test job using the value ``arch: amd64``.

   job definition
     The original YAML submitted to create a job in LAVA is retained in the database and can be viewed directly from the job log.
 Although the YAML is